Medicare Cover for Bariatric Surgery – How to fund your Bariatric Surgery?

 4 Most Common Weight Loss Procedures

-The four most common types of bariatric surgery in Australia are:
+Below lists the four most common types of bariatric or weight loss surgery in Australia:

 - Gastric sleeve also called vertical sleeve gastrectomy or sleeve gastrectomy

 - Secondly, is Gastric Bypass or Roux-en-Y gastric bypass

 - Lap band or adjustable gastric band (Less popular now)

 - Gastric Balloon – a newer “in-between” option that is more aggressive than diet and exercise but less aggressive than other bariatric procedures.